yssource/rhai/README.md

     if x == 42 { break; }   // break out of for loop
 }

-// Iterate through the values of an object map let map = #{a:1, b:3, c:5, d:7, e:9};
+// Iterate through object map
+let map = #{a:1, b:3, c:5, d:7, e:9};

-// Remember that keys are returned in random order for x in keys(map) {
+// Property names are returned in random order for x in keys(map) {
     if x > 10 { continue; } // skip to the next iteration
     print(x);
     if x == 42 { break; }   // break out of for loop
+}

+// Property values are returned in random order for val in values(map) {
+    print(val);
 }
 ```